 The wealth of the coastal regions dwarfs that of rural areas that don’t benefit from tourism.
 We chose to live in an area that didn’t have tourists, we wanted to see the real Bulgaria.
-Living in a very poor region has been our biggest short-term downfall; the roads are terrible; people are very poor and choice is limited.
+Living in a very poor region has been our biggest short-term downfall; the roads are terrible; people are very poor and the choice is limited.

-Not all areas in Bulgaria are poor (far from it), choice is not always limited and sometimes the roads can be good (although there’s still only a few motorways that are of adequate standards) but you must be aware that different regions in Bulgaria are incredibly contrasting.
+Not all areas in Bulgaria are poor (far from it), the choice is not always limited and sometimes the roads can be good (although there’s still only a few motorways that are of adequate standards) but you must be aware that different regions in Bulgaria are incredibly contrasting.
 It also doesn’t help that corruption with local mayors is still high and apathy towards change can be high.

 If you’re planning on living on the south-east coast, many of these problems will not be relevant to you.

-Here’s 10 things we wished we’d known before buying a house in Bulgaria
+Here are 10 things we wished we’d known before buying a house in Bulgaria